smolt/ldc-iphone-dev/README.md

 ## What is Missing
 Or what is left to do.

-In work now:
-- Update to future release LDC 0.16.0 (DMD FE 2.067)

 Back burner
 - Objective-C interop - work in progress under [DIP 43](http://wiki.dlang.org/DIP43)